noflo/noflo.github.io/documentation/_posts/2013-07-12-components.md

 * Handler for component initialization that accepts configuration (the `exports.getComponent = ->` that a componentLoader or graph will pass metadata to)
 * Handler for connections for each inport (proccess api)

-Minimal component written in NoFlo would look like the following:
+Minimal NoFlo component written in CoffeeScript would look like the following:

 ```coffeescript
 # File: components/Forwarder.coffee